Azure/azure-powershell/src/Storage/docs/latest-2019-04-30/New-AzStorageAccount.md

 ### -SkuRestriction
 The restrictions because of which SKU cannot be used.
 This is empty if there are no restrictions.
+To construct, see NOTES section for SKURESTRICTION properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Storage.Models.Api20171001.IRestriction[]